ibm-cloud-docs/bare-metal/troubleshooting_port_disconnected.md

    1. Click **Monitoring**.
 You can configure the IP address to be pinged, the type of ping, and the users to be notified.
    1. If you are getting many false alerts, select **Slow ping** and use a private IP.
 Slow ping doesn't fail because of slow server response that is caused by high latency or high server load.

-If your server status is still down or disconnected, see [Getting help and support](https://cloud.ibm.com/docs/bare-metal?topic=bare-metal-gettinghelp) and contact IBM Support.
+If your server status is still down or disconnected, see [Getting help and support](/docs/get-support?topic=get-support-using-avatar) and contact support.
 When you open an IBM support case, provide all the details of the troubleshooting steps that you completed.